 As you read this, composer Matthew Bridgham is hard at work writing a new piece for bassoonist Mark Ortwein and the Indianapolis Quartet.
-This multi-movement composition lasting around twelve minutes will receive its world premiere performance soon with a commercial recording scheduled for release by summer 2021.
-Once premiered, contributing consortium members will give a cycle of secondary premieres as early as Spring 2021 and beyond, barring cancellations of the initial premiere.
+This multi-movement composition lasting around twelve minutes will receive its world premiere performance in Spring 2021 with a commercial recording scheduled for release by summer 2021.
+Once premiered, contributing consortium members will give a cycle of secondary premieres as early as Fall 2021 and beyond, barring cancellations of the initial premiere.
 This is where you come in!

 In this unsure world of cancelled performances and scheduling issues, the composer is making a piano reduction of the string music.
 This added performance option will be made available first to consortium members.